LennardDeurman/uni-frendsend-api-server/README.md

 For instructions see the requests and the additional comments

 You need to run the server locally to start run the venv and call python main.py in the cmd

+Before starting you need to call the scripts reset_database.py and reset_categories.py